mazwat/mazwat.github.io/uml-ws.md

 ##  Choose your diagram

-You will be randomly assigned a diagram to make
+You will be randomly assigned a diagram to make during the workshop {: .callout .callout--info}

 ### 1. USE CASE Diagram for Discord